Equal Care Day

 Reason for Equal Care Day: The gender care gap

-The gender care gap describes the fact that care work is predominantly performed by women and girls: On average, they spend around 30 hours each week on unpaid care work, compared to around 21 hours for men and boys (BMFSFJ 2024).
 Care work is a cornerstone of every form of human coexistence.
 The term describes all activities in which a person looks after the physical, mental or emotional well-being of others or themselves.
 There are various forms of care work.
-It can be very directly recognizable as work "for" someone else, such as in the care, education or supervision of a person.
-However, activities that indirectly deal with the well-being of others, such as maintaining a household by cleaning, tidying up and doing laundry, also count as care work (Addati 2018).
-This work is often underpaid - such as in the area of care for the elderly or sick - or completely unpaid and is usually not recognized as the time-consuming, physically and mentally demanding work that it is, as in child rearing and housekeeping.
+It can be directly recognizable as work "for" another person, for example in care, education or supervision.
+Care work also includes activities that indirectly ensure the well-being of others, such as maintaining a household by cleaning, tidying and doing the laundry (Addati, 2018).
+This work is often underpaid - such as in the area of care for the elderly or sick - or completely unpaid and is usually not recognized as the time-consuming, physically and mentally demanding work that it is, such as child rearing and housekeeping.

 Why does the gender care gap exist - both in paid and unpaid care work?